ElenaMerelo/PDOO/pdoo_things_to_remember.md

 }
 ~~~

-the following abstract class gets merrily compiled without a warning or an error:
+The following abstract class gets merrily compiled without a warning or an error:

 ~~~java
 public abstract class AbstractThing implements IAnything {